May 24 column: Clematis

 Carol’s picks: Constance, Pink Flamingo, Stolwijk Gold, Frances Rivis, Purple Spider, Blue Bird.

-• Group Two – Vines bloom later in the spring and early summer, on last year’s wood and some of the new growth as well.
+• Group Two – Vines bloom later in the spring and early summer.
+They are on last year’s wood and some of the new growth as well.
 Prune in spring before the new growth begins: look for healthy buds and trim just above them.
 Trim away any damaged or crowded branches.

 Carol’s picks: The President, Diamond Ball, Vyvyan Pennell, Guernsey Cream, Rhapsody.